 When we invest in the children of the world, we save our own lives.” — Chrissybil Boulin, Founder of Merkabah International Foundation

-Each person on Merkabah International Foundation’s strategic team is committed to developing a business model that not only empowers children to maximize their own potential, but also invest in a technology-driven educational environment that becomes integral to Haiti’s economic and cultural growth.
+Each person on Merkabah International Foundation’s strategic team is committed to developing a business model that not only empowers children to maximize their own potential, but also invest in a STEM- and art-driven educational environment that becomes integral to Haiti’s economic and cultural growth.

 Chrissybil Boulin, Founder

 Merkabah International Foundation Founder, Chrissybil Boulin, assists with research and policy advice at the OECD/UNDP Effective Institutions Platform and provides communications support to the International Dialogue on Peacebuilding and Statebuilding Secretariat.
 Prior to joining the OECD, Chrissybil worked with former U.S Democratic National Committee Chair Congresswoman Debbie Wasserman Schultz and for the Supreme Court of Florida.
 Chrissybil also currently serves as a United Nations Global Youth Ambassador for education.

 Her organization, Merkabah (founded January 2015), currently partners with pre-existing schools in Haiti and abroad to play a role in advancing innovative curriculum for all children, focusing particularly on those from economically disadvantaged countries.
 Merkabah creates and distributes stem, art and mindfulness based curriculum to educational institutions abroad at a cost and provides a version of this curriculum to schools in Haiti at no cost.
 Merkabah’s purpose is to create a ‘hands on methodology’ to promote wellness and community building through a double pillar (art and STEM) educational approach for Pre- K – 2nd grade students.
 This holistic approach is designed to boost creativity while equipping teachers and students with the vocational skills necessary to encourage human wellbeing, practical innovation, and capital growth.